ktaylor63/southeast/site/content/news/secretary-zinke-expands-hunting-and-fishing-opportunities-at-30-of-americas-national-wildlife-refuges.md

 ---
-title: Secretary Zinke expands hunting and fishing opportunities at 30 of America’s National Wildlife Refuges
+title: 'Secretary Zinke expands hunting and fishing opportunities at 30 of America’s National Wildlife Refuges'
-date: 2018-09-07
+date: 2018-09-07T00:00:00.000Z
 tags:
-  - Hunting
+    - Arkansas
     - Fishing
-  - National Wildlife Refuge System
-  - Arkansas
     - Florida
+    - Hunting
+    - Kentucky
+    - 'National Wildlife Refuge System'
+    - 'Wolf Creek National Fish Hatchery'
-updated: 'September 10th, 2018'
+updated: 'December 3rd, 2018'
 ---

 **Washington, DC** &mdash; Continuing his efforts to increase access to public lands, U.S. Secretary of the Interior Ryan Zinke will open more than 251,000 acres to new or expanded hunting and fishing opportunities at 30 national wildlife refuges across the U.S. Fish and Wildlife Service’s National Wildlife Refuge System.
 This will now bring the number of units where the public may hunt to 377, and the number where fishing is permitted to 312.